-System Mode: The system mode is selected by tapping the "System" button on the top of the screen.
+System Mode: The system mode is selected by tapping the bottom-left corner of the screen.
 Keep the system mode set to either "Heat" or "Cool."
 Do not select "EM Heat," this will prevent the heat pump from operating, causing the system to instead rely on costly auxiliary heating elements.
 Do not select "Auto," as this may cause your system to change unnecessarily between heating and cooling, increasing your heating and cooling energy use.

-Fan Mode: The fan mode is selected by tapping the "Fan" button on the top of the screen.
+Fan Mode: The fan mode is selected by tapping the bottom-right corner of the screen.
+To view the current mode, look to the right of the temperature display, under "Fan."
 Keep the fan mode set to "Auto."
-Leaving the fan mode set to "On" or "Circ" will cause the fan to run continuously, wasting energy.
+Leaving the fan mode set to "On" will cause the fan to run continuously, wasting energy.

 EM Heat: Avoid using auxiliary/emergency heat.
 Auxiliary/emergency heat may be activated when the thermostat temperature is raised many degrees at once.
 To avoid this, don't set your thermostat back more than a few degrees at a time, unless you'll be away for at least a couple days.
 If you do set back your thermostat, try to increase it only a degree or two at a time when you return.
-You can check that the auxiliary/emergency heat is off by making sure you do not see the words "System: EM Heat" in the top-middle of the screen.
+You can check that the auxiliary/emergency heat is off by making sure you do not see the words "EM Heat On" in the top-left corner of the screen.